firepress-org/Ghost-Theme_Assets/professional-services/martine-nadal/post_and_page/portfolio-our-top-5-most-impactful-realizations.md

 ![](https://raw.githubusercontent.com/firepress-org/theme-assets/master/professional-services/martine-nadal/images/portfolio-top-5/top-5-104.jpg)

 **Context** — Surf is patience and strategy.
 Knowing when to take a wave or not is all about...
 This simple placeholder is used for this live demo website.
 This showcase exists to help your mind projects how your website will look like.<br>
 **Challenge** — They told us the only way to get to Nivana island was to take the boat of...
-It all started when we had to do a presentation (…).
-This simple placeholder is used for this live demo website.
-This showcase exists to help your mind projects how your website will look like.
-This block of content should help you to give you a good idea about how your website looks like with real life content.
+It all started when we had to do a presentation… This block of content should help you to give you a good idea about how your website looks like with real life content.

 > Never drive away from good surf.<br>
 — Roger Sharp